Google

-The Haynesville Shale formation is a rich natural gas field underlying northwest Louisiana with extensions into eastern Texas and southwestern Arkansas.
+The Haynesville Shale Formation is a rich natural gas field and it is attracting many oil companies.

-The Louisiana parishes most blessed by the Haynesville Shale strike are Caddo, Bossier, DeSoto, Red River, Bienville, Natchitoches, and Webster.
-As more development wells are drilled, it is likely that other parishes will join the above.
+Although The Louisiana parishes most blessed by the Haynesville Shale strike are located in northwest Louisiana, it is likely that other parishes will join the action as the gas field is expanded by additional drilling.

-It should be noted that, as the Haynesville Formation extends to the north (toward Arkansas), the formation appears to become more sandy.
-This sand may contain oil and natural gas but is not considered as rich as the predominantly shale formation to the south.
-This general statement may also be true for the extensions of the Haynesville Formation into Texas. (however, the general statement may be refuted by a recent well completion in Harrison County of eastern Texas which produced a bonanza of natural gas.)
+It should be noted that, as the Haynesville Formation extends to the north (towards Arkansas), the formation appears to become more sandy.
+This sand may contain oil and natural gas but is not considered as rich as the shale formation to the south.
+Extensions of the Haynesville Formation westward into east Texas. have,however, encountered rich natural gas fields.

-The truth is the dimensions of the Haynesville Formation are not known for sure as of now!
+The truth is the boundaries of the Haynesville Shale Formation are not yet known for sure!

-A decade or so ago, the oil patch had little use for shale.
-Now shale is being eagerly sought!
-Both for natural gas and oil (Bakken Shale Formation).
+A decade or so ago, the oil industry companies had little use for shale formations.
+Now, with newly developed drilling technology, shale formations, such as the Haynesville, are being eagerly sought!

 -----------------------------------------------------------------------------------------------------------------------------------------------------

-Up until recent years, vertical wells were the conventional way to drill (and produce) both natural gas and oil wells.
-With the discovery that previously ignored shale formations contain large quantities of natural gas and that the natural gas can be recovered efficiently using horizontal drilling, a substantial number of shale formations throughout the U.S. were made available for recovery of natural gas.
+Up until recent years, vertical wells were the conventional way to drill and produce both natural gas and oil.
+With the discovery that the dense shale formations contain large quantities of natural gas and that the natural gas can be recovered efficiently using horizontal drilling, a substantial number of shale formations throughout the U.S. were made available for recovery of natural gas.
 The use of horizontal drilling has become the norm for developing shale formation gas reservoirs.

 -----------------------------------------------------------------------------------------------------------------------------------------------------